chromium/dom-distiller/README.md

 Use `ant package '-Dgwt.custom.args=-style PRETTY'` for easier JavaScript debugging.

-# Mobile distillation from desktop
+## Mobile distillation from desktop

 1. In the tab with the interesting URL, bring up the Developer Tools emulation panel (the mobile device icon).
-2. Select the desired `Device` and reload the page.
+1. Select the desired `Device` and reload the page.
 Verify that you get what you expect.
 For example a Nexus 4 might get a mobile site, whereas Nexus 7 might get the desktop site.
-3. The User-Agent can be copied directly out from the `UA` field.
-This field does not even require reload after changing device, but it is good practice to verify that you get what you expect.
-Copy this to the clipboard.
+1. Copy the User-Agent from the `UA` field to the clipboard.
+This field does require reload after changing device, but it is good practice to verify that you get what you expect.
-4. (Re)start chrome with `--user-agent="$USER_AGENT_FROM_CLIPBOARD"`.
+1. Re-start chrome with `--user-agent="$USER_AGENT_FROM_CLIPBOARD"`.
 Remember
     to also add `--enable-dom-distiller`.
-5. Distill the same URL in viewer by either using the menu `Distill page` or by going to `chrome://dom-distiller` and using the input field there.
-6. Have fun scrutinizing the Chrome log file.
+1. Select `Toggle distilled page contents` from the menu to display the distilled page.

 If you want you can copy some of these User-Agent aliases into normal bash aliases for easy access later.
 For example, Nexus 4 would be: